Preparing to Give Evidence at Select Committees Training

-Appearing in front of a Select Committee can be a nerve-wracking experience, especially as the performance of the delegate can impact on the enhancement of both the organisation and their own career.
-Delegates need to ensure they are prepared to respond to likely questions that they will be asked, as well as be able to thoroughly account for their, or their departments, actions.
+Appearing in front of a Select Committee can be a nerve-wracking experience, especially as the performance of the participant can impact the enhancement of both the organisation and their own career.
+Participants need to ensure they are prepared to respond to likely questions that they will be asked, as well as be able to thoroughly account for their, or their departments, actions.

-This training course is designed for delegates who have been summoned to give evidence at a Select Committee hearing.
+This training course is designed for participants who have been summoned to give evidence at a Select Committee hearing.

 10:00 - 14:00